mattmassicotte/CrossHost/README.md

 </div>

-# SocialServer
+# CrossHost

 Multi-platform social service.

-SocialServer (real name forthcoming?) is a Swift-based server platform that abstracts multiple underlying social services.
+CrossHost is a Swift-based server platform that abstracts multiple underlying social services.
 The goal here is interoperability with low-cost hosting.

 Optimizing for cost is tricky, because different people have access to different hosting arrangements.
-This is why SocialServer is implemented as a library.
+This is why CrossHost is implemented as a library.
 The idea is to abstract out enough of the underlying dependencies so that multiple concrete hosting implementations are supported.

 Services: